Using Natural Language Processing and Networks to Automate Structured Literature Reviews: An Application to Farmers Climate Change Adaptation: Conclusions

 \section{Conclusions}

-This article sought to propose an interpretable NLP algorithm and descriptive visualizations to summarize articles' findings when performing systematic literature reviews.
-Our approach aimed to avoid using Black Box algorithms and opaque machine learning methodologies to extract and synthesize information.
-On the one hand, our method shows that the use of tailored verb dictionaries help to interpret the results shown in the networks.
-On the other hand, sensible visualizations of the results also facilitate synthesizing the information.\\ In terms of our application, we found that information appears as the most frequent term positively associated with farmers’ adaptation to climate change.
-As, it might enable farmers’ awareness, adaptive capacity, skills, adaptation measures, adaptation decisions, and adaptation strategies.
-Besides information, other frequently positively associated variables are age, gender, education, and knowledge.
-However, results derived from this methodology are just intended to help researchers synthesize information from large amounts of articles.
+This article proposed an interpretable NLP algorithm and descriptive visualizations to summarize articles' findings when performing systematic literature reviews.
+Our approach aimed to avoid using Black-Box algorithms and opaque machine learning methodologies to extract and synthesize information.
+On the one hand, our method shows that the use of tailored verb dictionaries helps to interpret the results shown in the networks.
+On the other hand, sensible visualizations of the results also facilitate synthesizing the information.
+Furthermore, according to study participatants, our methodology performs better than extractive, abstractive, and hybrid summarization methods.

+Our methodology, Network Visualization of NLP-supported Findings, was able to outperform summarization methods because it eases the identification and visualization of the variables that are more often connected in the articles.
+This is because of their network location: the closer to the center, the bigger the node degree.
+For example, in Figure \ref{fig5}, factors like access to credit, extension service, and education are more likely to be referred to as farmers' adaptation factors in the articles.
+In contrast, perception climate change, indigenous knowledge, and gender appear less often.
+So, the visualization gives not only the direction and the frequency of the association between the words but also the frequency the word appears in the articles relative to others, which is something that is lost when using summarization methods.

+However, results derived from this methodology are intended to help researchers synthesize information from large amounts of articles.
 Even though results interpretation should be made cautiously and always based on previous knowledge, this methodology can help researchers keep track of the findings from their areas of expertise.